zkotti/fun-in-lockdown/guide.md

 <img align="left" width="40" height="40" src="media/icons/boardgame.png">

 ## <a name="board-games"></a>Board Games
-Board Games are great way to have fun and spend your time with family and friends!
+Board Games are a great way to have fun and spend your time with family and friends!

 ### Online board games
 Below you may find some interesting websites where you can play different board games along with your friends: